rbuchberger/jekyll_picture_tag/readme.md

 ## Managing Generated Images

 Jekyll Picture Tag creates resized versions of your images when you build the site.
 It uses a smart caching system to speed up site compilation, and re-uses images as much as possible.
+Filenames take the following format:
+`(original filename minus extension)_(width)by(height)_(source hash).(format)`
+Source hash is the first 5 characters of the md5 checksum of the source image.

 Try to use a base image that is larger than the largest resized image you need.
 Jekyll Picture Tag will warn you if a base image is too small, and won't upscale images.